StudiesAndMe/s-me-scripts/README.md

 # s-me-scripts

-This package deploys the build folder to the specified s3 bucket and invalidates the cloudfront distrubution.
-It also sets the corrects file headers depending on the type of project. create-react-app and gatsby projects are supported
+This package tried to consolidate our scripts folder and exposes a series of commands.

 ### How to use